dvbuntu/barm/notes.md

 g_j = \sum_{k \in \text{second layer}} w_{kj} h_k(X) = \sum_{k \in \text{second layer}} w_{kj} h(\sum_{i \in \text{first layer}} x_{ij} w_{ij})
 $$

-So output depends on input more direclty.
+So output depends on input more directly.
 Might be able to sum over these.

 If we assume $h_k(X) \sim N(0,1)$, as when doing batch normalization, then we want $w_{kj} \sim N(\mu_k, \sigma^2_k)$!